 Two years ago Tam Thanh was just like any other seaside village.
 While nearby Hoi An overflowed with tourists and the economy there boomed, Tam Thanh remained quiet and poor.
 No one on their cross-country motorbike trip would have stopped in the minuscule hamlet.
 But today, thanks to a joint Vietnamese-Korean collaboration, this once sleepy fishing village has transformed into a full-fledged tourist destination.
+In 2016 a program – backed by the Korean Community Art Exchange Program and the Vietnamese Peoples Committee of Quang Nam province – was established with the aim of creating ‘art for a better community.‘ Paintings would bring in tourists.
+More than a dozen artists of both Korean and Vietnamese descent spent two weeks in this tight-knit community painting over 100 murals across walls, fences, and facades.

 Tam Thanh is home to 20 or 30 very close families.
 They’ve survived off the sea for generations and have in large part missed out on the economic transformation taking place in Saigon, Hanoi, or nearby Hoi An.
 The location was chosen based both on their background and on the physical make-up of the village itself.
 The buildings are clustered tightly together and provide an ambling sort of canvas.